leventkaracan/MiT-MFIF/README.md

 ## Introduction

-MiT-MFIF is a multi-focus image fusion model to fuse input images, which have different depths are in-focus so that all-in-focus image can be obtained.
-With MiT-MFIF, we propose a new vision transformer architecture, called by Multi-image Transformer (MiT) to provide global connectivity across input images besides locality with well-grounded architecture.Our qualitative and quantitative evaluations demonstrate that MiT-MFIF  outperforms existing MFIF methods, predicting more accurate focus maps.
+MiT-MFIF, an  multi-focus image fusion model, fuses input images with varying depths of field into a comprehensive all-in-focus image.
+It introduces MiT, a novel vision transformer architecture, ensuring both local and  global connectivity.
+Remarkably, MiT-MFIF achieves MFIF without additional post-processing steps, streamlining the fusion process and boosting efficiency.
+Our evaluations, qualitative and quantitative, affirm its superior performance over existing methods, predicting more accurate focus maps.

-For more details, you can reach the [paper](https://www.sciencedirect.com/science/article/pii/S0923596523001406)
+For a comprehensive understanding and deeper insights, we invite you to explore the [paper](https://www.sciencedirect.com/science/article/pii/S0923596523001406).

 ## Installation